 These voyages eventually developed into the cruise holidays we recognise today and so P&O adopted the brand name P&O Cruises, with the specialist Australian service becoming known as P&O Cruises Australia.

-P&O Cruises Australia's first permanent ship was the Fairstar, followed by Pacific Sky, Pacific Star, Pacific Sun, Pacific Jewel, Pacific Eden, Pacific Aria & then Pacific Explorer.
+P&O Cruises first permanent ship in Australia was the Fairstar, followedby Pacific Sky, Pacific Star, Pacific Sun, Pacific Jewel, Pacific Eden, Pacific Aria & then Pacific Explorer.

-Today, the P&O Cruises Australia fleet consists of the Pacific Dawn, Pacific Aria and Pacific Explorer.
+Today, the P&O Cruises Australia fleet consists of Pacific Dawn, Pacific Aria and Pacific Explorer.
+Pacific Adventure joins the fleet in October 2020 and Pacific Encounter in November 2021.

 Our Past Fleet: